Nationally Recognized Experts in the Treatment of Benign and Malignant Tumors

 If radiation therapy is part of your treatment plan, you may benefit from Loyola’s neurosurgeons’ collaboration with radiation oncologists as part of our leading-edge stereotactic radiosurgery program.
 Stereotactic radiosurgery is effective in treating small tumors of the head and brain when conventional surgery or standard radiation therapy may pose too great a risk to the patient.

 The procedure delivers a single dose of radiation therapy that is precisely matched to the 3D shape of the tumor, while protecting nearby brain structures.
 Loyola employs a shaped-beam stereotactic radiotherapy system, which targets tumors and other lesions with submillimeter accuracy.
-Learn more about stereotactic radiosurgery.

 Minimally invasive surgery is also an option for some types of tumors.
 This approach helps patients to recover faster and with less pain.
 Loyola’s renowned Center for Cranial Base Surgery brings together neurosurgeons, otolaryngologists and other specialists to treat these tumors.
-Learn more about Loyola’s Center for Cranial Base Surgery.
+Learn about Loyola’s Center for Cranial Base Surgery.

 Tumor Growth Research to Improve Future Treatments